granthjoshi01/AQI-Analysis-Project/Data/dataReadme.md

 Local CSV Files

-All local CSV files are version-controlled and should be treated as the project’s primary data source.
+All local CSV files should be treated as the project’s primary data source.

 Usage
 	•	Read locally in analysis scripts and notebooks, for example: